carla-simulator/carla/Docs/measurements.md

-collision_other            | float     | General collision intensity (everything else but pedestrians and vehicles). intersection_otherlane     | float     | Percentage of the car invading other lanes. intersection_offroad       | float     | Percentage of the car off-road. ai_control                 | Control   | Vehicle's AI control that would apply this frame.
+collision_other            | float     | General collision intensity (everything else but pedestrians and vehicles). intersection_otherlane     | float     | Percentage of the car invading other lanes. intersection_offroad       | float     | Percentage of the car off-road. autopilot_control          | Control   | Vehicle's autopilot control that would apply this frame.

 ###### Transform